 For high profile speakers or VIP guest appearances, U of I Police Department can provide officer support for a fee.
 The host is responsible for contacting UIPD directly.
 CIF does not provide security, ushers, ticket takers, etc.

 Food and beverages are permitted in CIF space with pre-approval from facility management.
-Rental fees are associated with CIF room reservations with food.
-Banquet tables and trash cans are made available when food is served.
-Food service must follow the University’s catering policies.
-Arrangements should be made prior to the event for special requests such as tables, storage, refrigeration, transporting food through the building, etc. Classroom tables are not to be used for food distribution.
+Rental fees are associated with CIF room reservations with food and beverages except for bottled water.
+Banquet tables and trash cans are made available when food and beverage is served.
+Food and beverage service must follow the University’s catering policies.
+Arrangements should be made prior to the event for special requests such as tables, storage, refrigeration, transporting items through the building, etc. Classroom tables are not to be used for food or beverage distribution.

 Groups hosting events with food should review the Food Safety Fact Sheet within the F&S Office of Safety and Compliance.
 Hosts may need to complete the food service request form depending on the type of food event.